pikatoste/test.sh/README.md

 ## Installation

 Download test.sh from a [prebuilt release](https://pikatoste.github.io/test.sh/releases/) and copy it to your project or put it in a central location, such as /opt/test.sh/test.sh.

 Or you can install test.sh from sources:

-* First, build test.sh:
+* Build test.sh:

     ```shell script
     make